Anti-American sentiment in Korea: Recent trends

 Anti-American sentiment in South Korea is generally associated with the liberal or progressive movement, rather than the conservative.
 However, anti-Chinese sentiment has increased significantly in South Korea regardless of political orientation since the 2010s, which led to a significant decrease in anti-American sentiment among South Korean liberals.

 While protests have arisen over specific incidents, they may be reflective of deeper historical, anti-Western sentiment.
 Robert Hathaway, director of the Wilson Center's Asia program, suggests: "the growth of anti-American sentiment in both Japan and South Korea must be seen not simply as a response to American policies and actions, but as reflective of deeper domestic trends and developments within these Asian countries."
 Speaking to the Wilson Center, Katharine Moon notes that while the majority of South Koreans support the American alliance "anti-Americanism also represents the collective venting of accumulated grievances that in many instances have lain hidden for decades."

-Within the last decade until 2018, many Korean dramas and films have portrayed Americans in a negative light, which may also contribute to the harboring of anti-American views among [South] Koreans.
+Within the last decade until 2018, many Korean dramas and films have portrayed Americans in a negative light, which may also contribute to the harboring of anti-American views among South Koreans.

 In the 2020s, political anti-Americanism in South Korea is mainly seen by 'some' socialists and anti-U.S. nationalists, while liberals and conservatives may be at odds with the United States in part, but basically support political pro-Americanism.
 Socialists and anti-U.S. nationalists in South Korea have never formed a mainstream political force.
 (Note: Pro-Americanism of liberals and conservatives have completely different purposes.
 Liberals pro-Americanism tends to establish friendly relations with the United States to protect South Korea from Chinese/Japanese imperialism.
 At the same time, they have considerable sympathy for North Korea, which shares its identity as basically the same South Korean, and seek from the U.S. to ease sanctions on the North Korea and acquiesce or support for its Sunshine policy.
 This leaves liberals critical of China but friendly to Russia.
 In contrast, Conservatives' pro-Americanism is hostile to North Korea because it is based on anti-communist sentiment.)

-The election of Donald Trump as president has led to a deteroiation of opinions about the United States in South Korea.
+The election of Donald Trump as president has led to a deterioration of opinions about the United States in South Korea.
 According to a Pew Research poll in 2025, 61% of South Koreans held a favorable opinion of the United States, down from 77% in 2024, while 39% held an unfavorable opinion, up from 19% in 2024.
+According to a KStatResearch poll in October 2025, 56% of South Koreans had favorable opinions of the United States, while 40% had a negative opinion; most commonly cited reasons for negative opinions were Trump administration's erratic policies (46%), economic burden imposed by the U.S. (26%), and the America First policy (20%).
+Additionally, only 27% of respondents said that "some national interests should be sacrificed" for the sake of the alliance with the United States, while 68% responded that "national interests should be the top priority".